 First enter a deployment name for your hosting.
 Since this is being set up for a resume website I am inputting resume-website.
 If you are doing a lawncare website then yo can put “lawncare-website.”
 It needs to be entered lower case, and there can be no spaces.

 Enter the server you want to use.
 For the free tier you can select any of the us-west1, us-central1, or uswest1 options.
 Consider which region of the country will utilize your website the most and select the most appropriate server.
 I choose the central location in the image below because it is the middle point of the country.
 You can choose any of the a , c , f, b options.

 Change the Boot disk size to 30gb

 Everything else can be left the same.
+Just make sure you allow the firewall settings as shown below.
 Accept the terms of service and click “Deploy” to continue.

 Change Your NameCheap DNS

 Now we need to go and configure our DNS so that our URL points to the Google Cloud Server.
 Since we used namecheap for a free URL navigate there by following this address: www.namecheap.com